-The sale of gold coins is categorized into a section quite different from selling jewellery, scrap gold, or any other form of gold.
-Gold coins are sold based on their rarity, demand, and collector interest besides the gold content.
+The sale of gold coins is categorised into a section quite different from selling jewellery, scrap gold, or any other form of gold.
+Gold coins are sold based on their rarity, demand, and collector interest, besides the gold content.

-A well-prepared seller is likelier to make a profitable sale while ensuring a smooth transaction.
+A well-prepared seller is more likely to make a profitable sale while ensuring a smooth transaction.

 There are several factors that contribute to the overall value of gold coins.
 Knowing these factors can help you assess their worth before selling.